Daycare Child Abuse Cases

-If you believe that your child has been abused at daycare, contact child protective services agency, department of human services, or law enforcement in your area.
+If you believe that your child has been abused at daycare, contact the child protective services agency, department of human services, or law enforcement in your area.
 If your child exhibits evidence of abuse, visit a doctor as they are trained to observe signs of abuse.
 As much information as you can collect can be helpful if you decide to consult a daycare abuse attorney.

-Contact our Corpus Christi daycare abuse attorney for a no obligation free consultation.
+Contact our Corpus Christi daycare abuse attorney for a no-obligation-free consultation.

 Protect your child’s rights and get the support you deserve if you believe your child is being abused.
 Please contact us at Herrman & Herrman, P.L.L.C.
 Call our Corpus Christi office or McAllen office at 844-426-3000.